2021 Training will be offered online.

 - Effectively lead the MBRP mindfulness meditation and mindful movement practices

-This 5-day intensive workshop is intended for mental health professionals wishing to expand their practice to include MBRP and mindfulness-related practices.
+The training is intended for mental health professionals wishing to expand their practice to include MBRP and mindfulness-related practices.
 Those in attendance should be either licensed clinicians in a mental health field, clinicians-in-training, or interested professionals who do not intend to deliver the intervention directly but have other professional interests in the topic (i.e. researchers, administrators, etc.).
 All participants should have at least a modest regular meditation practice and an established practice is preferred.

 It is our experience that successful delivery of MBRP requires facilitators to have a commitment to an ongoing, daily mindfulness meditation practice.
 To this end we have created recommendations for acceptance to this MBRP training.